 You may even want to improve their other senses by encouraging them to feel different textures.
 Since they’ve started reaching out and their hands are likely always open, it’s a good time to play with different styles of toys – both hard and soft, and move them from side to side in front of their face to encourage better focus.

-Your sleeping pattern should finally be taking hold, but don’t worry if your baby is still struggling to distinguish between night and day, it takes some longer than others.
+Your sleeping pattern should finally be taking hold, but don’t worry if your baby is still struggling to distinguish between night and day or establishing a bedtime routine, it takes some longer than others.
 You should start to notice your baby’s daytime naps are becoming longer but less frequent.
 Where before they might take 4-8 naps a day, now they’re edging towards a maximum of four.
 This will hopefully mean more sleep for you at night, as your baby's average of 8-13 hours will be less interrupted than a few weeks ago.
 Check out these different sleep routines if you’re still struggling to get your little one to sleep well through the night.

-You will have noticed your baby feeding more and more over the past couple of weeks as they grow faster.
+Whether it's with breast milk or formula, you will have noticed your baby feeding more and more over the past couple of weeks as your baby grows faster.
 By now, your baby will likely have matured in understanding feeding and will be taking their milk faster, meaning shorter feeding time for you.
 They are also more likely to stay alert while feeding as opposed to dosing off.

 Your 6-week check-up should have revealed your baby's weight, and a good guideline is to feed them 150ml-200ml per kilo of that weight.
 It also depends on how much they want to take themselves, as babies understand pretty well how much they should eat and when to stop.